A Kitchen Remodel in Maryland for a Growing Family Unit

 A refreshed Rockville kitchen brings renewed joy

 Brandi and Chris are thrilled with their renovated kitchen.
 The open concept allowed the main floor to feel more comfortable for the expanding family.
 Brandi’s grandmother and daughter can join in as meals are being prepared.
-And with baby number two due very soon, the new space will be even more appreciated.
+And with an expanded family, the new space will be even more appreciated.
 For Brandi, it’s the little details, down to the new blinds over the centered sink.
 Brandi said she goes in every morning and opens the blinds to let in the light and finds joy.
 “It’s like, ‘Ahhh’,” said Brandi.
 “It’s like the house breathes.”

 Thank you, Brandi and Chris, for sharing your kitchen remodel with us!

 KITCHEN RESOURCES: Cabinets: KraftMaid.
 Dreamcicle marble and metal chevron backsplash tile: Jeffrey Court.
-Appliances: Frigidaire.
+Frigidaire appliances: Appliances Connection.
 Flooring in Marigold Oak: Pergo.
 Paint in Alpaca: Sherwin-Williams.
 Halifax hardware: Halifax.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.